Storyville: Love Instead of Death—Writing With Heart

 What I realized, ultimately, was that he was right.
 When I took out most of the hot sex, when I no longer relied upon twists, when I didn’t kill anybody, what was left?
 I had to reinvent myself, and study what really mattered about short story writing.
 I wrote about a father and his son, and how they disconnected after a divorce, how the boy built a rocket out of Tinkertoys, and somehow launched it, flying it to the moon (“Tinkering With the Moon,” in Gargoyle magazine).
 I wrote about a mother and son bonding over breaking the rules, camping out in their dining room, filling their living room with sand (“Garage Sales,” in Midwestern Gothic).
 I wrote about a husband and wife who thrived on paranoia, until the moment in time when they went too far, the games they played destroying their love, perception becoming reality (“Chasing Ghosts,” in Cemetery Dance).
 I wrote about a father who sees his daughter come of age, not so innocent any longer, realizing that he can’t control her, and never really could (“Sugar and Spice,” in the Chicago Center for Literature and Photography’s Weekender).
 And I wrote about a son realizing that his father isn’t as cold and distant as he once thought, and how he found a way to forgive him, to understand his father for who he was, and to accept him, warts and all (“Moving Heavy Objects,” which ended up online at storySouth).

 It was tough, I won’t lie—I struggled to write without relying on violence and death, so often the drama of murder, suicide, and vengeance an easy faucet to tap.
-But when I came out the other side, I realized that I now had new tools on my belt, no longer simply a hammer, for bludgeoning, or a knife, for cutting, but more subtle weapons—like an adjustable socket wrench for increasing the tension, or a Kolinsky sable-hair brush, for painting fine details, and adding layers of depth.
+But when I came out the other side, I realized that I now had new tools in my utility belt, no longer simply a hammer for bludgeoning, or a knife for cutting, but more subtle weapons—like an adjustable socket wrench for increasing the tension, or a Kolinsky sable-hair brush, for painting fine details and adding layers of depth.

 I had to strip the story down to the bare bones and really look at my conflict and resolution, my plot, my characters and how they were revealed, the setting, the theme and mood—all of the aspects that I now teach in my classes.
 And in time, I think those lessons, applied to everything I write now—from gritty neo-noir to that violent horror I love to pen, from dark magical realism to thoughtful literary stories—benefits from that depth, that range of emotion, those nuances, hints, insights, and revelations.